empower. elevate. encourage.

 The word Haushala means "encouragement" in Nepali.
-Here we encourage women from disadvantaged backgrounds and marginalized communities to build financial independence and social strength together.
+Here we encourage women to build financial independence and social strength together.

 Shop For Change